-Short wave listening, whether on the amateur bands, the broadcast bands or just general tuning around, used to be a great hobby.
+Short wave listening, whether on the amateur bands, the broadcast bands or just general tuning around, is a great hobby.
 You might hear people say that short wave is dead.
-Yes, it’s a lot quieter than it used to be, but there’s still some interesting stuff to listen to.
+The bands are considerably quieter than they used to be, but there’s still some interesting stuff to listen to.

 I watched my father tuning around the short wave bands on our old valve radio when I was about 8 years old.
 I heard foreign stations, strange music and languages.
 My father said something about receiving Albania.
 What was this fascinating world of short wave?
 Once he’d gone, I had a go on the radio.
 I heard a female saying, “This is Tel Aviv.
 This is a test transmission.
 Please reply in condition B.” Grabbing my atlas, I looked up Tel Aviv.
 Israel!
 I made a note of the frequency in an exercise book and continued tuning around.
 More stations, more entries in my book… and I was hooked.

 First of all, where to listen and when.
 As a general rule of thumb, frequencies between 1 and 14MHz are best at night.
 Frequencies between 14 and 30MHz are best during the day.
 This is by no means a hard and fast rule as there are many other things that can affect propagation.